joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/02/22/style/candy.html?searchResultPosition=3

 **‘Abolish ICE’?
 Minnesota Draws Line in Snowplow Naming Contest**\
 `The state Transportation Department excluded the name from an online contest, saying it wanted to avoid politics.
-Plowy McPlowFace, Raspberry Brrr-et and Minnesota nICE are among the 50 names still in the running.`\
+Plowy McPlowFace, Raspberry Brrr-et and Minnesota nICE are among the 50 finalists.`\
 https://nytimes.com/2021/02/22/us/abolish-ice-minnesota-snowplow.html?searchResultPosition=4

 **A City With Amazon at the Center**\